OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 2018-06-03 00:15:43.747966: F T:\src\github\tensorflow\tensorflow\core\kernels\conv_ops.cc:713] Check failed: stream->parent()->GetConvolveAlgorithms( conv_parameters.ShouldIncludeWinogradNonfusedAlgo<T>(), &algorithms)
 ```

-That could be solved by using multiple machines with multiple replicas of Python Docker container.
-That would also require Docker Swarm, Kubernetes or another orchestrator that runs against a cluster instead of docker-compose that runs against a single machine.
+That could be solved by using multiple machines with multiple replicas of the Python Docker container.
+That would also require Docker Swarm, Kubernetes or another orchestrator that runs against a cluster instead of Docker Compose, which runs against a single machine.

 An alternative solution is the usage of [distributed TensorFlow on a cluster](https://www.tensorflow.org/deploy/distributed).